pdelorimier/interbrc-microbiome/logistics.md

 The workshop will be held in Room 1306 Elings Hall at Iowa State University.
 Limited parking is available nearby and can be reserved by contacting Lorien Radmer, lradmer@iastate.edu

 ### Workshop prerequisites
-Workshop prerequisites:  Some papers to read before the workshop will be provided at a later date.
+A laptop is required.
+We will be providing some papers to read before the workshop and install directions for software used during the workshop.
+Instructions will follow.
-You are expected to bring your own laptop with R and the R packages phyloseq, biostrings, microbiome, and ggplot2 installed prior to the workshop.
-Instructions will follow and we will have an online session to help install.